rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 Other GEBF Results
 ******************

-:cite:t:`Li2008a` used GEBF07 (with manually specified fragments) as the QM part of a QM/MM calcualtion.
+:cite:t:`Li2008a` used GEBF07 with manually specified fragments (it's not immediately clear if the embedding was iterative) as the QM part of a QM/MM calcualtion.
 This method was applied to solvated polyethylene.

 :cite:t:`Dong2009` uses a GEBF08 approximation to B3LYP (with van der Waals correctiosn) to model aromatic oglioamides.
-Of note this study included the :ref:`distance_based_cp` BSSE corrections.
+Of note this study included the :ref:`distance_based_cp` BSSE corrections which were found to be a good approximation to full counterpoise corrections.

 ************
 GEBF Reviews